 - Preheat oven to 350 degrees.
 Lightly oil a 9 X 5” loaf pan.

-- In a large bowl, sift together flour, baking powder and brown sugar.
+- In a large bowl, sift together, flour, baking powder, cinnamon, and brown sugar.
 Add the nuts and dried fruit.
 Then add the almond milk and molasses or agave, and wonder why the batter is so dry.
 It’s okay.
 It’ll work.

 - Spoon batter into the prepared loaf pan.
 Bake for 40 to 45 minutes, or until your kitchen smells fruity and sweet and tester comes out clean.
 Loaf will have a firm crust.